rcalix1/LLM.c/DeepSeek/README.md

 ## Part 1: Introduction – The Global AI Landscape (15 min)

-**Read-Aloud Script:**

 "Welcome, everyone!

 Today we're diving into one of the most exciting and fast-moving developments in the AI world — the rise of *DeepSeek AI*, a powerful open-source model out of China that rivals the likes of OpenAI's GPT-4.

 Why does this matter?
 Because it's not just a technical marvel — it's a sign that AI is no longer confined to Silicon Valley."